amarachi-tech/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying lines with "root" and 3 other next lines
+displaying lines without thse pattern "bin" in a file